yehudasa/rgw-object-broker/README.md

 ### What It Does
 This broker implements [OpenServiceBroker](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md) methods for creating, connecting to, and destroying object buckets.
-- For each new Service Instance, a new, uniquely named bucket is created.
+- For each new *ServiceInstance*, a new, uniquely named bucket is created.
-- For each new Service Instance Credential, a Secret is generated with the coordinates and credentials of the Service Instance's associated bucket.
+- For each new *ServiceInstanceCredential*, a Secret is generated with the coordinates and credentials of the *ServiceInstance's* associated bucket.
-- Deleting a Service Instance destroys the associated bucket.
+- Deleting a *ServiceInstance* destroys the associated bucket.
-- Deleting a Service Instance Credential deletes the secret.
+- Deleting a *ServiceInstanceCredential* deletes the secret.
-Because the broker does not perform any actions on Bind, there is nothing to undo.

 ### Limitations

 - Currently, the CNS Object Broker is dependent on GCE.
 If run outside of a GCE environment, it will fail to start because the CNS Object Broker detects the external IP of the node on which it is run by calling to the GCP metadata server.
-It pairs this IP with the port of the gluster-s3-deployment *Service* to generate the coordinaates returned in the *ServiceInstanceCredential*.
+It pairs this IP with the port of the `gluster-s3-deployment` *Service* to generate the coordinaates returned in the *ServiceInstanceCredential*.
 This is not a requirement of brokers in general.

-- As it is implemented, the CNS Object Broker must run on the same Kubernetes cluster as the gluster-s3-deployment because it accesses the *Service* that exposes its *NodePort*.
-This is done through a kubernetes api client, which will fail if it cannot reach the gluster-s3-deployment's *Service*.
+- As it is implemented, the CNS Object Broker must run on the same Kubernetes cluster as the `gluster-s3-deployment` because it accesses the *Service* that exposes its *NodePort*.
+This is done through a kubernetes api client, which will fail if it cannot reach the `gluster-s3-deployment`'s *Service*.
 This is not a requirement of brokers in general.

-- Auth:  The S3 api implementation (Gluster-Swift) does not enforce any authentication / authorization.
+- Auth:  The S3 API implementation (Gluster-Swift) does not enforce any authentication / authorization.
 Each new bucket, regardless of the *Namespace* of its *ServiceInstance*, is accessible and deletable by anyone with the coordinates of the S3 server.

 <!TODO: check minio allows '/' in naming>